Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 ## Prerequisites

 OAP-Cache on Spark requires a working Hadoop cluster with YARN and Spark.
 Running Spark on YARN requires a binary distribution of Spark, which is built with YARN support.
-If you don't want to build Spark by yourself, we have pre-built [Spark-2.4.4](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/spark-2.4.4-bin-hadoop2.7-patched.tgz).
+If you don't want to build Spark by yourself, we have pre-built [Spark-2.4.4](https://github.com/Intel-bigdata/spark/releases/download/v2.4.5-intel-oap-0.8/spark-2.4.4-bin-hadoop2.7-patched.tgz).

 ## Getting Started with OAP-Cache

 ### Building OAP-Cache

-Download our pre-built [OAP-0.8.0 for Spark 2.4.4 tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/oap-cache-0.8.0-with-spark-2.4.4.jar) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`, and put the oap-common-\<version\>-with-spark-2.4.4.jar to the directory $SPARK_HOME/jars/.
+Download our pre-built [OAP-0.8.0 for Spark 2.4.4 tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.0-spark-2.4.4/oap-cache-0.8.0-with-spark-2.4.4.jar) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`, and put the `oap-common-\<version\>-with-spark-2.4.4.jar` to the directory `$SPARK_HOME/jars/`.
 If you’d like to build OAP-Cache from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations for OAP-Cache

-Users usually test and run Spark SQL or Scala scripts in Spark Shell which launches Spark applications on YRAN with ***client*** mode.
+Users usually test and run Spark SQL or Scala scripts in Spark Shell,  which launches Spark applications on YRAN with ***client*** mode.
 In this section, we will start with Spark Shell then introduce other use scenarios.

 Before you run ` . $SPARK_HOME/bin/spark-shell `, you need to configure Spark for OAP-Cache integration.
 You need to add or update the following configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.